Jester4872/OLD_FE7_Skill_System/README.md

 ### Additional Stuff

-On top of this, I've almost added some extra stuff to expand the functionality of the game
+On top of this, I've also added some extra stuff to expand the functionality of the game

 | Name    | Effect
 | ------- | ------